 Summer Research Opportunities (STARS)

-This eight-week program is designed to give teachers and students an opportunity to work side-by-side with a faculty host in a research laboratory.
+This eight-week, non-residential program is designed to give teachers and students an opportunity to work side by side with a faculty host in a research laboratory.
 Participants are paid a stipend and are required to present the results of their research at the end of the summer.
-Applications are available at the beginning of December.
+Applications are available from December 1 to February 1.

 Summer Research Program for Teachers

-Through participation in the Summer Research Program, teachers not only learn new techniques, but also rekindle their interest in science, which positively impacts their students.
+Through participation in the Summer Research Program, teachers not only learn new techniques, but also rekindle their interest in science, which positively affects their students.
 In addition, teachers use their newfound knowledge and skills to develop classroom activities that relate to their areas of research.
-This program is open to any teacher in the state of Texas.
+This Summer Research Program for Teachers is open to any teacher in Texas.

 Summer Research Program for Students

-An important purpose of this program is to encourage students of the Dallas Independent School District with excellent academic records and a love of science to purse science-related fields.
-Limited funding is now available for students from other school districts.
-Each high school junior completing the program acts as an emissary at their home school by giving presentations outlining their research experience.
+An important purpose of the Summer Research Program for Students is to encourage students in North Texas with excellent academic records and a love of science to pursue science-related fields.
+Participation is limited by funding resources.
+High school juniors completing the Summer Research Program act as emissaries at their home school by giving presentations outlining their research experiences.
+The summer experience will take place only in biomedical research laboratories and will not include any clinical or shadowing opportunities.

-Eligibility: Applicants must be at least 16 years old by June 1, 2013, be currently classified as a junior, and be enrolled in high school.
+Applicants must be at least 16 years old by June 1, before the Summer Research Program for Students begins, be currently classified as a junior, and be enrolled in high school.
 All citizens or nationals of the United States or those eligible to work in the United States are eligible regardless of race, national origin, religion, gender, age, or disability.
-This experience is intended to give students the opportunity to experience what it is like to work in a modern biomedical research laboratory, so students with prior research experience are not eligible for this program.
+This experience is intended to give students the opportunity to experience what it is like to work in a modern biomedical research laboratory, so students with prior research experience are not eligible.

-Any or all of the following will be considered as positive factors in choosing successful candidates:
+Any or all of the following may be considered as positive factors in choosing successful candidates:

 Summer Stock

-All STARS events and materials are free-of-charge to teachers.
+All STARS events and materials are free to teachers.